athieriot/grunt-hapi/README.md

 Key/Value pair that associate a URI path from where you want to access static files with a FilePath that point to a directory where Hapi can find these static files.

+#### options.noasync
+Type: `Boolean`
+Default value: `false`

+By default, grunt-hapi is configured to be compatible with grunt-contrib-watch and launch the server as an asynchronous task.
+If you just want to run `grunt hapi` and directly have access to your application, you can specify the `noasync` option at True.

 ### Usage Examples

 #### Yeoman.io friendly